 Vitamin K

-Although it may seem unnecessary, vitamin K is a great help for when chickens have injuries.
+Although it may seem unnecessary, vitamin K is a great help when chickens have injuries.
 They make sure that a chicken’s blood will properly clot and won’t cause nonstop bleeding.

 Fiber

 To keep your chickens healthy at all times, you need to include at least 10% fiber in their diet.
 This will help increase your chicks’ appetite and keep them healthy and peaceful.
-Letting your chickens eat Brussel sprouts will improve their digestive system and blood sugar while reducing the risk of any heart problems.
+Letting your chickens eat brussels sprouts will improve their digestive system and blood sugar while reducing the risk of any heart problems.

 Folate